Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

 #### Machine Learning

-- Pressure prediction: An ML model could learn to predict the amount of force applied based on subtle changes in the FSR readings.
+- An ML model could learn to predict the amount of force applied based on subtle changes in the FSR readings.
-- User identification: Machine learning algorithms could potentially identify different users based on their unique pressure patterns when interacting with the FSR.
+- Machine learning algorithms could potentially identify different users based on their unique pressure patterns when interacting with the FSR.
-- Adaptive calibration: Over time, an ML system could adjust the color mapping to optimize visibility or to compensate for wear on the FSR.
+- Over time, an ML system could adjust the color mapping to optimize visibility or to compensate for wear on the FSR.

 #### Larger Ecosystem

-- Haptic feedback systems: The color output could be part of a larger haptic interface, providing visual cues alongside tactile feedback.
+- The color output could be part of a larger haptic interface, providing visual cues alongside tactile feedback.
-- Accessibility tools: The system could be used to create pressure-sensitive input devices for individuals with limited mobility, with color output providing clear visual feedback.
+- The system could be used to create pressure-sensitive input devices for individuals with limited mobility, with color output providing clear visual feedback.
-- Interactive art installations: Multiple FSR-LED units could be combined to create large-scale, interactive light displays responding to audience touch.
+- Multiple FSR-LED units could be combined to create large-scale, interactive light displays responding to audience touch.
-- Sports and fitness equipment: The technology could be incorporated into exercise machines or sports gear to provide immediate visual feedback on applied force or technique.
+- The technology could be incorporated into exercise machines or sports gear to provide immediate visual feedback on applied force or technique.

 -----------------------

 ### Project 3: Button send-on-change

 #### Diagrammatic Analysis of a Microelectronics Project 3

+From my understanding of the project, this was more hands on towards sending the data to cloud when a button is pressed, similar to above setup but goes deeper into state variables that changes when there is change in input and i see possibilities of this being used in different settings.

 <div style="display: flex; justify-content: space-between; flex-wrap: wrap;">
     <img width="50%" alt="Button Setup" src="assets/basic_button_soc_fritz.png">